 - What are the prospects for financial support?

 A faculty committee considers (1) undergraduate preparation (including overall GPA, GPA trajectory, and rigor of courses), (2) letters of recommendation, (3) GRE test scores, (4) personal statement, and (5) if submitted optionally, work/writing sample or professional experience.
 No single factor outweighs the others; rather, the committee attempts to arrive at a "balanced" assessment of academic and professional promise.

-UCI minimum standards for graduate admission are: college grade point average (GPA) = 3.0 (on a scale 0-4), and combined GRE Verbal and Quantitative scores (V+Q) = 1,000; applicants falling below the minimum on either standard should exhibit compensatory strengths in other areas.
+UCI minimum standards for graduate admission requires a college grade point average (GPA) = 3.0 (on a scale 0-4); applicants falling below the minimum standard should exhibit compensatory strengths in other areas.
 Exceptions to the minimum standards are rare for Ph.D. applicants, but are granted more commonly for MURP applicants.
 Typical compensatory strengths include (but are not limited to): GPA in latter years of undergraduate enrollment, relevant work or extra-curricular activity, strong letters of reference or self-statements.